fiznool/mobile-backbone-boilerplate/readme.md

 ###Stylesheets###

-This project expects a single master CSS file at `assets/css/app.css` for styling.
+This project expects a single master CSS file at `assets/css/index.css` for styling.
 You have two options to create this CSS file:

 1. Create 'vanilla' CSS files by hand and save them into the `assets/css` folder.
-For each CSS file, add a `@import` statement manually into `assets/css/app.css`.
+For each CSS file, add a `@import` statement manually into `assets/css/index.css`.
 2. Create LESS/SASS/Stylus files and place them in the module folder.
-If you choose this option, you are responsible for setting up a SASS/LESS compiler to watch this directory and compile the lot into the file `assets/css/app.css`, whenever the file is saved.
+If you choose this option, you are responsible for setting up a SASS/LESS compiler to watch this directory and compile the lot into the file `assets/css/index.css`, whenever the file is saved.

-In addition to `assets/css/app.css`, add any additional CSS files you need for branding, etc. As a rule of thumb, all core CSS should live in `app.css`, and any branding / device specific CSS which would be loaded dynamically should be included separately.
+In addition to `assets/css/index.css`, add any additional CSS files you need for branding, etc. As a rule of thumb, all core CSS should live in `index.css`, and any branding / device specific CSS which would be loaded dynamically should be included separately.

 #### Compass ####